Generic name: alvimopan

 To enroll in the E.A.S.E.
 Program, an authorized hospital representative must acknowledge that:

 - hospital staff who prescribe, dispense, or administer Entereg have been provided the educational materials on the need to limit use of Entereg to short-term, inpatient use;

-- patients will not receive more than 15 doses of alvimopan; and
+- patients will not receive more than 15 doses of Entereg; and

 - Entereg will not be dispensed to patients after they have been discharged from the hospital.

 Patients recently exposed to opioids are expected to be more sensitive to the effects of μ-opioid receptor antagonists, such as Entereg.
-Since Entereg acts peripherally, clinical signs and symptoms of increased sensitivity would likely be limited to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).
-Patients receiving more than 3 doses of an opioid within the week prior to surgery were not studied in the postoperative ileus clinical trials; therefore, Entereg 12 mg capsules should be administered with caution to these patients, they should be monitored for gastrointestinal adverse reactions.
+Since Entereg acts peripherally, clinical signs and symptoms of increased sensitivity would be related to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).
+Patients receiving more than 3 doses of an opioid within the week prior to surgery were not studied in the postoperative ileus clinical trials.
+Therefore, if Entereg is administered to these patients, they should be monitored for gastrointestinal adverse reactions.
 Entereg is contraindicated in patients who have taken therapeutic doses of opioids for more than 7 consecutive days immediately prior to taking Entereg.

 End-Stage Renal Disease

-No studies have been conducted with end-stage renal disease.
+No studies have been conducted in patients with end-stage renal disease.
 Entereg is not recommended for use in these patients [see Use in Specific Populations (8.7)].